 Cheri Colter, PhD

 Cheri holds a PhD in Public Policy and Political Economy from the University of Texas, Dallas.
-Her dissertation work, quantitative and qualitative, analyzed the effect of neighborhood environment on academic outcomes in an area of concentrated poverty in south Dallas as part of a larger National Science Foundation funded quasi-experimental study.
-Following dissertation completion, Cheri led a successful advocacy campaign funded by the American Heart Association to address the food desert crisis in south Dallas.
-As the Administrative Post-Doctoral Fellow for IRISE, Cheri will work towards further development of IRISE 2.0 including the expansion of research resources and community outreach.
+Her dissertation work analyzed the effect of neighborhood environment on academic outcomes in an area of concentrated poverty in south Dallas as part of a larger National Science Foundation funded quasi-experimental study.
+Following dissertation completion, Cheri led a successful advocacy campaign funded by the American Heart Association to address food access inequity in south Dallas.
 Her research focus is neighborhood effects in health and education and urban policy analysis.
+At IRISE, Cheri is leading the Health Equity Community Exchange project.
 Cheri also holds an MA from the Korbel School of International Studies in Global Finance, Trade and Economic Integration.